-Being a student myself who has recently finished GCSE’s and is now studying both maths and further maths at college, I thought I’d give you a few tips on what calculator you will need!
+Being a student myself who has recently finished GCSE’s and is now studying both Maths and Further Maths at sixth form college, I thought I’d give you a few tips on what calculator you will need!

 Gone are the days of simple little calculators and writing crude little upside-down messages on unlit screens – this article will be going over the best calculators available for the most efficient prices.